dada325/RL-Algorithms-Paper-to-code/README.md

 # Intro-rlax-jax
-Let's start with an example: Suppose you want to implement the ϵ\epsilon-greedy algorithm for a simple reinforcement learning problem. ϵ\epsilon-greedy is a simple method to balance exploration and exploitation by choosing between a random action and the action currently believed to be the best with a certain probability.
+Let's start with an example: Suppose you want to implement the ϵ-greedy algorithm for a simple reinforcement learning problem. ϵ-greedy is a simple method to balance exploration and exploitation by choosing between a random action and the action currently believed to be the best with a certain probability.

 In Python, you might write this using NumPy like so: